traffic circle with plants in the middle

 A roundabout is a traffic control element that is equal to a traffic signal.
 Sometimes roundabouts are a better option for a location than a traffic signal at an intersection.
 Roundabouts are installed on busier roads than traffic circles.

-Benefits of Roundabouts
+Benefits of roundabouts

 • Drivers must slow down to enter.
 This reduces the frequency and severity of crashes that may occur and can reduce the number of drivers exceeding the speed limit.